Become a sponsor of the Colorado Dragon Boat Festival!

 The Colorado Dragon Boat Festival relies on the support of partners who help sponsor the event each year.

-See our 2012 sponsors, and consider joining us in our mission to entertain and educate over 100,000 festival visitors each year about the rich diversity of Asian and Asian American culture, and to engage athletes and fans with our unique dragon boat races.
+Consider joining us to support our mission to entertain and educate over 100,000 festival visitors about the rich diversity of Asian and Asian American culture, and to engage athletes and fans with our unique dragon boat races.

 For more information on sponsorship, commercial exhibiting or promotional partnerships, email us [email protected] or call us at 303.953.7277.

 Few events in Colorado combine as many elements as the Colorado Dragon Boat Festival.

 It is a sports competition with 51 corporate and community teams comprised of some 1,350 competitors plus 100,000+ spectators.
 It is an ethnic celebration of Colorado’s rich Pan Asian American heritage.
 It is a cultural showcase of diverse Asian cuisine and performing artists.
 It is a marketplace of unique and hard-to-find arts, crafts and vendors that are more likely to be found in the markets of Hong Kong, Tokyo or Manila.

 In its designation of the Colorado Dragon Boat Festival as the Top Annual Festival in Denver, the Rocky Mountain News lauded the festival as a “mixture of culture and competition.”
 The festival was awarded the Diversity Award from the City of Denver’s Office of Human Rights and Community Partnerships, and in 2013 CDBF was honored to receive the Impact Award from the City of Denver for Excellence in Arts and Culture.

 The Colorado Dragon Boat Festival creates a harmonious yin/yang for its spectators as well as its sponsors: